charlienewey/blog.newey.me/_posts/2017-10-25-getting-nvidia-drivers-working-on-ubuntu-17-10.md

 date: 2017-10-25 11:08:58.000000000 +01:00
 ---

-Recently, I foolishly upgraded my system from Ubuntu 17.04 (a nice, stable distribution) to 17.10 (a fragile nightmare with very little hardware support).
+I recently upgraded my system from Ubuntu 17.04 (a nice, stable distribution) to 17.10 (a fragile nightmare with very little hardware support).
 This broke... well, a lot of things.
 However, the main problem was that my NVIDIA graphics drivers were causing the system to fail to boot.
 I spent a frustratingly-long time trying to fix this problem on my work machine (NVIDIA 1050Ti graphics card), but I think I've finally cracked it.
 Here's how I did it; hopefully it can help others, too.

 <!-- more -->